andracs/bridging-sustainability/manuscript/6-Not-quite-sustainable-hardware-and-IT-operations.md

 Most larger companies can benefit from implementing parts of SustainableIT, because they can feed directly into the company's overall ESG reporting.
 It may seem overwhelming to implement all the standards from SustainableIT, and fortunately, it is possible to start working with a smaller selection of standards.

-Once an organisation have set their sustainability goals, they can identify and prioritize the metrics that are most relevant to their business.
+Once an organisation has set its sustainability goals, it can identify and prioritize the metrics that are most relevant to its business.
 The first evaluation will serve as a baseline evaluation, mapping the company's current practices.
 This provides a clear picture of the status and possible areas for action.

 After establishing a baseline, new targets should then be set, based on industry standards or benchmarks.
 These targets should be concrete and achievable, such as a reduction in energy consumption per user or a higher share of renewable energy within a given timeframe.
 In the implementation phase of the standard is a good opportunity to identify potential problems and bottlenecks, such as lack of energy management systems, organizational resistance to change or incomplete contracts with suppliers.
 These challenges can be addressed along the way in order to reach the goal of better ESG metrics.